clariusdev/motion/README.md

 Clarius Cloud is a convenient way to store and access images and data.
 Inertial information can be uploaded to Clarius Cloud after activating the sensor.
 Raw data can be downloaded from Clarius cloud in a compressed folder for offline analysis; the compressed file contains timestamp_imu.yml which contains the inertial measurements associated with the raw data and images collected.

-Each entry in imu.yml file contains the same information as specified in the ClariusPosInfo structure for the Listen API.
+Each entry in imu.yml file contains the same information as specified in the ClariusPosInfo structure for the Cast API.